Jacob-Guglielmin/notes/vault/chemistry.electrochemistry.md

 ## Balancing using Oxidation Numbers
 * Redox reactions can be balanced by looking at the change in the oxidation numbers
 * The total increase in oxidation numbers in the reaction is always equal to the total decrease

+## Spontaneity of Redox Reactions
+* A spontaneous redox reaction will only occur if the oxidizing agent is above the reducing agent in the table of relative strengths in the data booklet
+* If they are at the same level, it is also non-spontaneous
+* In the data table:
+    * Oxidizing agents are on the left, with the strongest at the top, whereas reducing agents are on the right with the strongest at the bottom
+    * Oxidation half-reactions are read left to right, whereas reduction half-reactions are read right to left